 provided to The Santiva Chronicle

-The 10th annual “Ding” Darling-Theodore Cross High School Photography Contest has kicked off with a deadline of March 1, 2023.
-It invites high school students in Lee, Collier, Charlotte, Glades, and Hendry counties to compete for prizes that include a Canon digital SLR camera package, a one-year subscription to Adobe photography software, and a one-year family pass to all Florida state parks.
+The 11th annual “Ding” Darling-Theodore Cross High School Photography Contest kicks off Oct.
+1 with a deadline of Jan.
+15, 2024.
+It invites high school students in Lee, Collier, Charlotte, Glades, and Hendry counties to compete for prizes that include a Canon digital SLR camera package, a one-year subscription to Adobe photography software, and an annual pass to the J.N.
+“Ding” Darling National Wildlife Refuge on Sanibel Island.

-The contest’s namesake, Ted Cross lived part-time on Sanibel Island, marched with Dr. Martin Luther King, Jr.; advised the Johnson and Nixon administrations on anti-poverty programs; wrote the influential book Black Capitalism, among others; played a prominent role in President Obama’s election; and created Birders United — a birding Web site that ranked legislators according to their record of bird protection support.
+The contest’s namesake, Ted Cross lived part-time on Sanibel Island, marched with Dr. Martin Luther King, Jr.; advised the Johnson and Nixon administrations on anti-poverty programs; wrote the influential book Black Capitalism, among other books; played a prominent role in President Obama’s election; and created Birders United — a birding website that ranked legislators according to their record of bird protection support.

 NPR’s All Things Considered called Cross’ collection of 179 images and countless anecdotes “spectacular.”
 The New York Times described it as “part visual encyclopedia, part memoir.”

-“The Theodore Cross Family Charitable Foundation has made possible this contest with a generous grant to the ‘Ding’ Darling Wildlife Society-Friends of the Refuge (DDWS),” said Birgie Miller, DDWS executive director.
-“We couldn’t be more thrilled that they wanted their donation used in this way for a 10th year.”
+“The Theodore Cross Family Charitable Foundation has made possible this contest with a generous grant to the ‘Ding’ Darling Wildlife Society,” said Birgie Miller Gresham, DDWS executive director.
+“We couldn’t be more thrilled they wanted their donation used in this way for its 11th year.”

 “We are so happy to be supporting a contest in my father’s name, a contest that will get our youth involved with nature by looking at it – as my father so loved doing – through a camera lens,” said daughter Amanda Cross.